"You Don't Know JS"

 "Project Euler"

-difficulty level, with implementations in every programming language imaginable.
+problems of every difficulty level, with implementations in every

 "Algorithm Visualizer"